YaqingHu0420/Donor-Reactivation-Prediction/README.md

 # ML Project: Predicting Donor Reactivation
 ## Overview
 This project aims to predict donors likely to reactivate and contribute more than €30 to targeted campaigns.
-By utilizing machine learning, we enable nonprofits to focus their outreach on the most promising donors, optimizing resources and improving campaign effectiveness.
+Utilizing machine learning enables nonprofit organizations to focus their outreach on the most promising donors, optimizing resources and improving campaign effectiveness.

 ## Project Objectives
 Build a predictive model to identify potential donors for reactivation campaigns.